zekusmaximus/zyjeski/content/stories/eternal-return/01-chapter-1.md

 metrics suggested incorporation increased successful preservation by 8 to 11 percent.
 Families paid well for that marginal improvement.
 Professional distance was essential.
-I excavated consciousness the way archaeologists excavated ruins �?"methodically, objectively, with appropriate documentation.
+I excavated consciousness the way archaeologists excavated ruins, methodically, objectively, with appropriate documentation.
 The fragments were data.
 Historical artifacts.
 My job was verification, not interpretation.
 The coffee went cold while I examined Upload Candidate 17 -0293's fragment in detail.
 The temporal inconsistency manifested in memory encoding structures.
-The fragment contained consciousness from 2031 �?"authentication markers confirmed the preservation date �?"but several memory clusters used encoding methodologies that weren't developed until 2037.
+The fragment contained consciousness from 2031, authentication markers confirmed the preservation date, but several memory clusters used encoding methodologies that weren't developed until 2037.
 Not similar methodologies.
 Not techniques that could be explained by parallel development.
 Exact encoding structures, identifiable by crystalline substrate pattern and molecular -level